About WBCF

 -

-to manage the forest in a manner that will produce a continuous flow of logs of suitable quality and quantity while maintaining other resource management goals.
+To manage the forest in a manner that will produce a continuous flow of logs of suitable quality and quantity while maintaining other resource management goals.

 Wildlife: